Comment on page

 Error underlining is enabled by default, to toggle it:

-to open up the Command Palette - 2.Search for the "Error Underlining" option and click it (or press enter) to enable/disable
+Through the Command Palette, search for the "Syntax Highlighting" option and click it (or press enter) to enable/disable.